bk0606/VerbalMatcher/README.md

 VerbalMatcher
 =============

-Class helps to create large and complex regular expressions in a simple way
+This little framework help you to create large and complex regular expressions in a simple way
 For example:
 <code>